Raunak-Sarmacharya/kcn-seniors-docs/docs/page-builder-forms/custom-page-design.md

 - **Purpose**: Main landing page for all visitors
 - **Key Elements**:
   - Hero section with clear value proposition
-  - About KCN Seniors overview
+  - About the organization overview
   - Upcoming events preview
   - Call-to-action for membership
   - Contact information